 Some may ask: what is the point in doing code review if we have automated tests?
 Let me ask differently…what exactly do tests test?
 Is the app correct?
 Or whether the app has errors?
 My answer is: tests can only help us know if the app has errors.
 Tests alone, don’t care about the quality of the code.

 That’s why you need a code review.
 It’s code review that strengthens the trust in the code, ensures the cleanliness of the code.
 Based on my experience, I have collected a few tips on how to effectively run a code review.

-Why we, us developers, need a code review?
+Why do software developers need a code review?

 Code review, as I mentioned, builds trust in the code.
 It increases the sense of responsibility among team members.
 Thanks to the code review, the whole team feels that the code is a shared property that needs to be looked after.

 “However, the biggest advantage of a code review is sharing knowledge.
 Junior learns from senior, gains experience and senior on the other hand, gains sometimes needed, humbleness”.

 In the case when someone new enters the project, quickly implements the project by making a code review.
 What are the other advantages?
 Code review is above all is a better code, ensuring code cleanliness, security, optimization.
 Code review also allows you to see logic errors within the code or failures to meet business requirements, which are usually detected only after the system is implemented without a review.

 I summarized and divided the code review into several stages:

 In order for us to achieve this, we must understand the purpose of the changes and confront the task that was to be carried out.
 Here the most important thing is to understand why we are providing the change.

 stage 2 – understanding what doesn’t come within the scope of changes